tier4/nebula/docs/vendor_neutral_runtime_interface.md

 ## Naming

-The extraction branch is named `feat/vendor_neutral_runtime_interface`.
-In public documentation and PR text, use `vendor-neutral runtime interface`.

 Avoid calling this layer a harness.
 The runtime interface is broader than a test harness because it includes plugin contracts, packet sources, packet routing, and session runners.
 It is narrower than a full driver because it does